olgarozhdestvina/Air-Pollution-in-Dublin/README.md

 ## Air Pollution in Dublin
-#### [Programming for Data Analysis Module GMIT 2020]
+### [Programming for Data Analysis Module GMIT 2020]

 <img width="250" src="https://png.pngtree.com/png-vector/20200407/ourmid/pngtree-hand-drawn-air-pollution-due-to-coronavirus-and-women-using-masks-png-image_2177011.jpg">

 <br>

-The repository contains an simulation of Air pollution in Dublin for a period from 7th December 2020 to 31st January 2021.
+The repository contains Air pollution data simulation in Dublin for a period from 7th December 2020 to 31st January 2021.

 The project has the following features:
  * Real air pollution data with 192 data points across eight variables.